 Enter the Minivan.
 I have never understood the self imposed loss of dignity that this purchase is supposed to entail.
 Minivans are AWESOME.
 Family friendly land barges.
 Any loss of my perceived manhood is more than adequately made up for by my family-man pride.

-The advancement of electronic games, when combined with ‘back back seats‘ of the minivan combine to form a relatively painless travel experience.
+The advancement of electronic games, when combined with the ‘back back seats‘ of the minivan, form a relatively painless travel experience.
 This new school road trip allows you to move about the country cheaply while avoiding the various degradations of the ‘flying experience‘.

 Even shallow Florida (panhandle) is 13 hours away for us.
 Deep Florida is really 2 different road trips, part 1 “to the Florida line” and part 2 “Florida Forever”.

 This year we were just headed to Panama City, Florida.

 Still it is worth it to stay the night once at a hotel on the way down.
 As long as the hotel has a pool, my kids are very happy.

 We try to stay somewhat fast and loose with the travel game plan.
 Pulling over for random sights on the ways down (like the IB Saturn rocket outside the Huntsville) and setting the route to take us through territory we have not been through yet.

 I would like to apologize to the entire state of Alabama.
 I just assumed, like an ignorant Yankee, that you were a flat, hot, uneventful state that I simply needed to get through.
 Boy was I wrong, what lovely geography.
 It reminded me of western PA where I grew up.